ADGEfficiency/adgefficiency.github.io/_posts/2020-02-25-four-competences.md

 <p></p>

-**One of these ideas are the four grades of competence**.
-These describe four progressively competent intelligences, that learn through successive applications of trial and error learning.
+**One of the ideas is the four grades of competence**.
+It describes four progressively competent intelligences, that learn through successive applications of trial and error learning.

 The four competences are not the central idea of the book.
 I introduce them here as I have found them invaluable for my own understanding computational control algorithms.

 **They are also useful for teaching**.
 They organize computational control algorithms by asymptotic performance and sample efficiency.
 The four competences also allow classification of examples such as cells, animals or humans, which can be relate to less familiar computational algorithms.

-But exactly what do we mean by competence?
+But what do we mean by competence?

 ## What is competence?